33 things to know before going to Amritapuri ashram in Kerala India

 1. Amritapuri means the abode of immortality which refers to ashram premises.

 2. Amritapuri is more expensive than other ashrams in India.
-It costs 250 rupees per person per night with 3 Indian meals included daily.
+In 2015 it cost 250 rupees per person per night with 3 Indian meals included daily.
 There’s also free potable water at a few stations around the ashram where you can refill your bottles.
 You can buy fruit/fruit juices in the afternoon at one of the stalls inside and fresh coconuts all day long just outside of the main gate next to the reception and the Kali temple.

 4. Amma, whose full name is Sri Mata Amritanandamayi is the woman who built Amritapuri and other ashrams around India.
 Her name Amma means ”mother of immortal bliss”.
 It was Amma’s first disciples who gave her this name.

 5. Ficus peepul-ashvattha tree in front of ashram is the tree of life representing a holy place.